google/quiche/CONTRIBUTING.md

 3. Email a link to your pull request to <quiche-contribution@google.com>.
 4. An engineer will review your pull request and merge it internally.

+Note: if you are a Google engineer with access to google3, please submit a CL to google3 directly.

 ## Community Guidelines

 This project follows